theAmbassadorsLAB/Timesync-Client/README.md

 ## TIMESYNC.Message ##

 **bind** (client) : Message
+Method to bind the message to the client.
+This is needed so it can be sent to the server thru the client.

+Properties:
+- client (Client)

+Returns:
+- Message

 ===

 **getClient** ( ) : Client
+Method to get the client of this message, if it has been bound before.

+Returns:
+- Client

 ===

 **send** ( ) : Message
+Method to send the message to the server.
+Note: the message needs to be bound to the client with the 'bind' method first.

+Returns:
+- Message

 ===

 **validate** ( ) : Message
+A validation method to make sure the message is poperly formatted.
+It will throw up errors when it encounters problems, but always returns the Message object so it can be used in concatenation.

+Returns:
+- Message
 ===

 **getType** ( ) : String
+Convenience method to get the type of a message object.

+Returns:
+- String

 ===

 **setType** (type) : Message
+Convenience method to set the type of the message object.

+Properties:
+- type (String)

+Returns:
+- Message

 ===

 **getTs** ( ) : Integer
+Convenience method to get the message timestamp.

+Returns:
+- Integer

 ===

 **setTs** (timestamp) : Message
+Convenience method to set the dispatch timestamp of a message.
+The timestamp lives in the message head.
+This rarely needs to bet set directly though, as it is set as soon as the message is sent to the server, which is what you normally would want.

+Properties:
+- timestamp (Integer)

+Returns:
+- Message

 ===

 **getBody** ( ) : String / Object
+Convenience method to get the body contents of a message object.

 ===

 **setBody** (body) : Message
+Convenience method to directly set the body contents of a message object.

+Properties:
+- body (String / Object / Array)

 ===